Best Motoring: History

-Best Motoring, Hot Version and Video Special were all produced by Kodansha/2&4 Motoring.
+Best Motoring, and Hot Version were all produced by Kodansha/2&4 Motoring.

 The Japanese version of Best Motoring was a monthly video series covering mainly non-tuned factory cars, whereas Hot Version (ホットバージョン) was the bi-monthly video series testing mainly tuned cars.
-Video Special was yet another video series that was released irregularly and usually focused on a particular car model or topic (racer's background, driving techniques).
+Video Option was yet another video series that was released irregularly and usually focused on a particular car model or topic (racer's background, driving techniques).

-The final installments are Best Motoring of April 2011's.
+The final issue were released in April 2011.
 However, Hot Version would make its return shortly after being cancelled, due to popular demand.
-Best Motoring's revival (now called Best Motor TV) now only airs 2-3 installments per year with their first new issue airing in Japan in December 2011.
+Best Motoring's attempted revival (now called Best Motor TV) now only airs 2-3 installments per year with their first new issue airing in Japan in December 2011.
+Since 2016, Best Motoring has been moved to YouTube where they release new videos indefinitely.

 Other spinoffs series included quarter-yearly Racing History, released in 2005, was dedicated to the historical aspect of Japanese motorsport.

 Best Motoring International

 In April 2000, Taro Koki, Masa Kuji, and Katsu Takahashi co-founded Zigzag Asia and took international distribution rights for Best Motoring, creating Best Motoring International (BMI).

-Best Motoring International was an English compilation of various video clips from all three of the Japanese video magazines, Best Motoring, Hot Version and Video Special.
+Best Motoring International was an English compilation of various video clips from all three of the Japanese video magazines, Best Motoring, Hot Version and Video Option.

 Initial releases were dubbed entirely in English, and some might say suffered from poor voice acting/editing.
 From volume 3 onwards they settled on having an English narrator and retained the original Japanese audio for the presenters, using subtitles for translation instead of dubbing, and localizing graphics in English.
 International automotive editor Sam Mitani has also appeared on the series.
 Post production for most of the series was done by Dogma Studios, with Brian Alvarez doing the editing, graphics and some of the audio mixing.

 The other differences between the two are that the English version did not refer its series by volume number.